Lazy-Rabbit-2001/Godot-4-Interface/README.md

 A custom class for Godot 4 to temporarily provide interface system for GDScript language

 ## What is Interface?
-An interface is such a thing **to define which methods should a class have and should implement**.
+An interface is such a thing **to define which methods should a class have and should be implemented**.
 It's such a function in most of modern computer languages like C#, Java, etc.
 An example in C#
 ```C#
 interface IMyInterface